kiegroup/mock-github/README.md

 ### Current working directory

 You can set the current working directory.
 This directory is from where `act` will read the workflow files from.
-Setting a current working directory is equivalent to calling `act` with `-W /path/to/cwd` option for any subsequent call.
+Setting a current working directory is equivalent to calling `act` with `-W /path/to/cwd` option in the `/path/to/cwd` directory for any subsequent call.
 By default, the root of the current project is used as the current working directory.

 ```typescript
 // define it during construction